Skip to Main Content

 See Also: Best Community College Student Loans

-However, that number can vary depending on the school and whether you live in the district or out of state.
+That number can vary depending on the school you attend and whether you live in the district or out of state.
 “Community colleges are public colleges, so out-of-state costs are higher than in-state,” says Jack Wang, a wealth adviser at Innovative Advisory Group who specializes in college financial planning.

 Additional costs beyond tuition and fees